lucaszischka/BottomSheet/README.md

 ## Basic Usage

 **WARNING:**
 This is Sample Code for visualisation where and how to use, without a working initializer.
-Please see [Example](#example) for working code
+Please see [Examples](#examples) for working code

 Same way you use Sheet in SwiftUI